 CIVILSENSE

 Nebraska FloodSevere Weather Methodology

-Climate-Adjusted Hazard Score — derived from peer-reviewed sources listed above.
+Climate-Adjusted Hazard Score — derived from federal and academic sources listed above.
 Property exposure data not included.
 Not a substitute for professional actuarial assessment.
 For situational awareness only — not for emergency response.

+CIVILSENSE